wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 Once you've entered these two values, you can preview the offer to ensure the correct offer details were loaded from Microsoft Partner Center.

-### Microsoft Teams app manifest: link offer to apps

-The second option ISVs can use to link their approved transactable SaaS offer to a Microsoft Teams app is by specifying the Publisher ID and Offer ID within the Microsoft Teams app's manifest.
+Alternatively, ISVs can link their approved transactable SaaS offer to a Microsoft Teams app is by specifying the Publisher ID and Offer ID within the Microsoft Teams app's manifest directly.

 In the Microsoft Teams manifest, you need to create a string that contains both your Publisher ID and Offer ID separated by a dot.
 For example, if your Publisher ID is `abcd12345` and the Offer ID is `my_offer`, you would add the following to the `subscriptionOffer` object in the app manifest: